 The Officer has failed to disclose a conflict of interest.

-The Executive Committee passes a vote of no confidence in the Officer.
+The Board passes a vote of no confidence in the Officer.

 The Officer has breached the Code of Conduct.

-with effect from (as applicable) the date specified in a resolution of the Executive Committee or Society.
+with effect from (as applicable) the date specified in a resolution of the Board or Society.

 Conflicts of interest

-An Officer or member of a sub-Executive Committee who is an Interested Member in respect of any Matter being considered by the Society, must disclose details of the nature and extent of the interest (including any monetary value of the interest if it can be quantified)—
+An Officer or member of a sub-Board who is an Interested Member in respect of any Matter being considered by the Society, must disclose details of the nature and extent of the interest (including any monetary value of the interest if it can be quantified)—

-to the Executive Committee and or sub-Executive Committee, and
+to the Board and or sub-Board, and

-in an Interests Register kept by the Executive Committee.
+in an Interests Register kept by the Board.

-Disclosure must be made as soon as practicable after the Officer or member of a sub-Executive Committee becomes aware that they are interested in the Matter.
+Disclosure must be made as soon as practicable after the Officer or member of a sub-Board becomes aware that they are interested in the Matter.

-An Officer or member of a sub-Executive Committee who is an Interested Member regarding a Matter—
+An Officer or member of a sub-Board who is an Interested Member regarding a Matter—

-must not vote or take part in the decision of the Executive Committee and/or sub-Executive Committee relating to the Matter unless all members of the Executive Committee who are not interested in the Matter consent; and
+must not vote or take part in the decision of the Board and/or sub-Board relating to the Matter unless all members of the Board who are not interested in the Matter consent; and

-must not sign any document relating to the entry into a transaction or the initiation of the Matter unless all members of the Executive Committee who are not interested in the Matter consent; but
+must not sign any document relating to the entry into a transaction or the initiation of the Matter unless all members of the Board who are not interested in the Matter consent; but

-may take part in any discussion of the Executive Committee and/or sub-Executive Committee relating to the Matter and be present at the time of the decision of the Executive Committee and/or sub-Executive Committee (unless the Executive Committee and/or sub-Executive Committee decides otherwise).
+may take part in any discussion of the Board and/or sub-Board relating to the Matter and be present at the time of the decision of the Board and/or sub-Board (unless the Board and/or sub-Board decides otherwise).

-However, an Officer or member of a sub-Executive Committee who is prevented from voting on a Matter may still be counted for the purpose of determining whether there is a quorum at any meeting at which the Matter is considered.
+However, an Officer or member of a sub-Board who is prevented from voting on a Matter may still be counted for the purpose of determining whether there is a quorum at any meeting at which the Matter is considered.

 Where 50 per cent or more of Officers are prevented from voting on a Matter because they are interested in that Matter, a Special General Meeting must be called to consider and determine the Matter, unless all non-interested Officers agree otherwise.

-Where 50 per cent or more of the members of a sub-Executive Committee are prevented from voting on a Matter because they are interested in that Matter, the Executive Committee shall consider and determine the Matter.
+Where 50 per cent or more of the members of a sub-Board are prevented from voting on a Matter because they are interested in that Matter, the Board shall consider and determine the Matter.

 Records